ooni/probe/docs/source/reports.rst

 Report format version changelog
 ===============================

-In here shall go details about he major changes to the reporting format.
+In here shall go details about the major changes to the reporting format.

 version 0.1
 -----------

 Initial format version.